Sheet metal is hard on the hands,

 foreman says watch your backs,

-we don’t need no wiremen bailing out
+we dont need no wiremen bailing out

+before were done.
 One day his girder

 broke and the scaffold swung away